perseids-project/citefusioncoll/README.md

 # TBD and known bugs

-- GetObjectPlus:  test for ordered collection before requesting next/prev data?
+- Add links to xslt for each request
 - need to decide how to deal with groovy bug handling HTTP parameters named 'request'!
-- add testing
 - add artifacts to upload war, source bundle, and api docs to nexus repository